-The twist when applying our type of distributed genetic algorithm lies in its special hierarchical structure.
-All sub-populations follow different (sub-) fitness functions, so in effect only searching specific parts of the solution space.
-Following special crossover-operators these parts are then gradually merged to full solutions.
-The advantage of such a divide and conquer approach is reduced epistasis within the lower-level sub-populations which makes the optimisation task easier for the genetic algorithm.
+Within the hierarchical structure, all sub-populations follow different (sub-) fitness functions, so in effect they are only searching specific parts of the solution space.
+Following special crossover-operators, these parts are then gradually merged to full solutions.
+The advantage of such a divide and conquer approach is a reduced search space size and/or epistasis within the lower-level sub-populations which (potentially) makes the optimisation task easier for the genetic algorithm (GA) [Holland 1975].